dy/define-element/README.md

 <define-element>
   <x-element>
     <script scoped>
-      // by default the script is run when instance is `connected`
-      // to have children and attributes available
+      // by default the script is run once when instance is `connected`, to have children and attributes available

       this.onconnected = () => console.log('connected')
       this.ondisconnected = () => console.log('disconnected')